Myyscarlett/CRM-project_Snowflake/README.md

 ## Business Intelligence Outputs

-Using Snowflake Worksheets Chart View, several queries were written and visualized (But further will be visualized in PowerBI in details)
+Using Snowflake Worksheets Chart View, several queries were written and visualized just for demonstration.
+(But main dahsboards will be visualized in PowerBI instead)

 ---